Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 Reflecting its original requirements, the DoD 5220.22-M data sanitization method, also called the DoD 3-pass method or DoD short wipe, is usually implemented in the following way:

-Erasing an HDD using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods, as well as hardware-based recovery methods, from recovering meaningful data from the drive.
+Erasing an HDD using the DoD 5220.22-M data sanitization method, sometimes listed with an “E” at the end (DoD 5220.22-M (E)), will prevent all software-based file recovery methods, as well as hardware-based recovery methods, from recovering meaningful data from the drive.

 What does the DoD recommend for wiping drives today?

-It’s been more than twenty years since that last memo, and the latest version of the DoD 5220.22-M “standard,” hasn’t specified an overwriting pattern for erasing hard drives since at least 2006, though the 3-pass method is still standard practice when implemented.
+It’s been more than twenty years since that last 2001 DoD memo.
+Furthermore, the DoD NISPOM policy hasn’t specified an overwriting pattern for erasing hard drives since at least 2006.

 In the most recent update, which occurred in 2021, the NISP Operating Manual became effective as a federal rule.
 Referred to as the “NISPOM rule,” it replaces the NISPOM previously issued as a DOD policy and, again, never specifies a method of data sanitization.